Sale Lease Extension - Free Consultation

 A Sale leasehold property depreciates with the years remaining on the lease.

-Leasehold premises in Sale with more than 100 years left on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and maintenance charges warrant it.
+Leasehold premises in Sale with more than 100 years remaining on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
+In such circumstances there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and maintenance charges merit it.

 Lender Requirement